os-fpga/1st-CLaaS/GettingStarted.md

 ```

+<a name="EmulationBuild"></a>
 # FPGA Emulation Build

+TODO: Instructions for using a specific AMI version and checking the latest version.

-These instructions were last debugged with SDx v2018.2.
+These instructions were last debugged with SDx v2018.3.
 Check to see what version you have.
 If it differs, you might get to help us debug a new platform.

 ```sh
 sdx -version